nasirhafeez/routeros-emailbackup/README.md

 System -> Scripts [Add]

 **Imprtant!** Script name has to be `BackupAndUpdate`
 Put the script which you configured earlier into the source area.

 ![](https://github.com/nasirhafeez/routeros-emailbackup/blob/master/howto/script-name.png)

-##### 3. Configure mail server
+##### 3. Configure E-mail server
 Tools -> Email

 Set your email server parameters.

 ![](https://github.com/nasirhafeez/routeros-emailbackup/blob/master/howto/email-config.png)

 To check email settings, send a test message by running the following command in terminal: